 Charleroi is primarily an industrial centre, but it’s packed with culture and surprises too.
 It’s the Walloon capital of the comic strip – one of Belgium’s national obsessions.
 This is where cartoon heroes like the Smurfs and Lucky Luke were first unleashed on the world.

 Charleroi’s Rich Heritage

 Did you know that Charleroi, together with Liège, is the Walloon town with the most Art Nouveau buildings?
-As you travel through the historic centre of Charleroi, you can discover many beautiful Art Nouveau façades, like the Maison Dorée and the Maison Lafleur.
-The Pays de Charleroi tourist office gives guided tours on all subjects and for all tastes.
+As you wander through the historic centre of Charleroi, you come across many beautiful Art Nouveau façades, such as the Maison Dorée and the Maison Lafleur.
+The Pays de Charleroi tourist office gives guided tours on all subjects to suit all tastes.

-If you visit Charleroi, don't miss its belfry, a UNESCO world heritage site, and its remarkable Museum of Photography, the largest photography museum in Europe.
+Don't miss the belfry, Charleroi’s UNESCO world heritage site, and its remarkable Museum of Photography, the largest photography museum in Europe

-Charleroi was once a mining city, and the Bois du Cazier, which was added to the Unesco world heritage list in 2012, bears witness to this today.
-At the Bois du Cazier, you'll find three museums illustrating the region's ancestral knowledge and its flourishing industrial past: the Mining Museum, the Glass Museum and the Industry Museum.
+Charleroi was once a mining city, and the Bois du Cazier, which was added to the UNESCO world heritage list in 2012, bears witness to this today.
+At the Bois du Cazier, you'll find three museums illustrating the region's ancestral and industrial past: the Mining Museum, the Glass Museum and the Industry Museum.

-Charleroi's mining past is also reflected in its slagheaps formed by the extraction of coal.
-The slagheaps have a microclimate favouring extremely diversified landscapes, making it a popular destination for local flora and fauna walks.
+Coalmining is also reflected in its preserved slagheaps, which now have microclimates that nourish diversified landscapes, making it a popular destination for flora and fauna walks.